Barbara Isaacs explains how to create a Montessori senses outdoor experience for the children in your care…

-In Montessori settings exploration using all the senses provides the starting point of the early years curriculum.
-Practical life and sensorial activities offer young children opportunities to develop manipulative skills and eye-hand coordination as well as problem-solving and thinking skills.
+A Montessori senses exploration provides the starting point of the early years curriculum.
+Practical life and sensorial activities offer young children opportunities to develop manipulative skills and eye-hand coordination.
+This is alongside developing problem-solving and thinking skills.

 Many of the sensory materials develop cognitive frameworks that support the child’s organisation and classification skills.
-These learning opportunities can be applied to the free-flow nature of early years practice advocated today; however, Montessori (2007), along with Froebel, recommended close contact with nature and talked about “taking the inside out and bringing the outside in”.
+You can apply these learning opportunities to the free-flow nature of early years practice advocated today.
+However, Montessori (2007), along with Froebel, recommended close contact with nature.
+We talk about “taking the inside out and bringing the outside in”.

-Start with spontaneous exploration of treasure baskets and heuristic bags, Montessori toddlers gradually progress on to the more formal activities, matching and grading textures of sand paper and fabrics as well as a variety of different types of paper.
+Start with spontaneous exploration of treasure baskets and heuristic bags.
+Then Montessori toddlers can gradually progress on to the more formal activities.
+This includes matching and grading textures of sand paper and fabrics, as well as a variety of different types of paper.

 The final stage of this learning is evident when young children begin to use the rich experiences and language originally associated with Montessori sensory materials in the every day context of their nursery life.

-Have you considered providing some of these experiences by organising a sensory walk in your garden and offering children more than just the chance to encounter different textures.
+Have you considered providing some of these experiences by organising a sensory walk in your garden?
+This helps you to offer children more than just the chance to encounter different textures.

 Using old tyres you could offer children sensory areas for their feet.
-There are an array of materials with which you could fill the tyres to make this walk exciting for young children – for example, different textures of sand, pebbles, leaves and grass cuttings as well as off-cuts of different types of fabrics, paper or plastic materials.
+There are an array of materials with which you could fill the tyres to make this walk exciting for young children.
+For example, try different textures of sand, pebbles, leaves and grass cuttings as well as off-cuts of different types of fabrics, paper or plastic materials.

-And to make it even more fun you could connect the tyres or areas of exploration with walkways using wooded planks to make the challenge of reaching the next ‘tyre of discovery’ a little more exciting.
+And to make it even more fun you could connect the tyres or areas of exploration with walkways using wooded planks.
+This makes the challenge of reaching the next ‘tyre of discovery’ a little more exciting.

 Barbara Isaacs is the academic director of Montessori Centre International.